qianglise/python-for-hpc/content/cupy.md

 ### Duplicate values in indices

-CuPy's __setitem__ behaves differently from NumPy when integer arrays reference the same location multiple times.
+CuPy's `__setitem__` behaves differently from NumPy when integer arrays reference the same location multiple times.
 In that case, the value that is actually stored is undefined.
-Here is an example of CuPy.

 ```
 a = cp.zeros((2,))